BytesOfMan/the-crypto-guy/content/posts/20200519akingsransom.md

 The Parisian rabble did not need _60 minutes_ to know they were being fleeced.

-700 years later, we do need _60 minutes_ to know...what exactly?

 **You don't have to be a crazy crypto stereotype to think there could be consequences from this bailout bonanza.**

 Even the Chairman of the Federal Reserve is saying there will be consequences.

-These guys are doing my job for me.
+These guys are doing my job for me!

 There may be no no example in all of human history of a better reason to own real assets like precious metals, or assets that exist in parallel to the modern financial system like cryptocurrency.

-Sometimes I don't know why I bother with King John and the currency created by his capture that went on to have centuries of prominence in modern finance.
+Sometimes I don't know why I bother with King John and the currency created for his ransom that went on to have centuries of prominence in modern finance.

 **The financial exploits of last week make a King's Ransom seem like a rounding error.**

-Note that the Franc succumbed to devaluation and inflation to answer the countless now-forgotten past crises of state.
+Eventually, the Franc succumbed to devaluation and inflation to answer the countless now-forgotten past crises of state.
 Revalued at 100 to 1 in 1960 as the "New Franc," it was retired for the "Euro" in 2002.

 **What action can you take?**

 While the Parisian mob preferred a direct approach, this has since become unfashionable.
 Fortunately, central banks are not the only ones with access to modern financial magic.

+You can buy bitcoin.
 The Fed can't print more bitcoin.

 Crypto can get crazier, sure.